hinadoptimist/autofixx/replit.md

-# AutoFixx - Automobile Spare Parts E-commerce Platform
+# AutoFixx - Motorcycle Spare Parts E-commerce Platform

 ## Overview

-AutoFixx is a modern e-commerce platform specializing in automobile spare parts for both cars and motorcycles.
+AutoFixx is a modern e-commerce platform specializing in motorcycle spare parts for the Pakistan market.
+Founded by Jabbar Ahmed, the platform focuses exclusively on 70CC, 100CC, and 125CC motorcycles - the most popular engine sizes in Pakistan.
 The application is built as a full-stack solution using React for the frontend, Express.js for the backend, and PostgreSQL as the database.
-The platform features a comprehensive product catalog, shopping cart functionality, user authentication, and a complete checkout process.
+The platform features a comprehensive product catalog, shopping cart functionality, user authentication, and a complete checkout process with Pakistani Rupee (PKR) pricing.

 ## System Architecture